BlackRock to buy Credit Suisse ETF business

 Credit Suisse and BlackRock said they expected the deal to close by the end of June.

-(Reporting by Katharina Bart and Martin de Sa'Pinto in Zurich, Sophie Sassard and Anjuli Davies in London,; Jessica Toonkel in New York; Editing by Dan Lalor, Jane Merriman, Nick Zieminski and Bernard Orr)
+(Reporting by Katharina Bart and Martin de Sa'Pinto in Zurich, Sophie Sassard and Anjuli Davies in London,; Jessica Toonkel in New York; Editing by Dan Lalor, Jane Merriman and Nick Zieminski)